Waco, Texas: 20th century

 In the 1920s, despite the popularity of the Ku Klux Klan and high numbers of lynchings throughout Texas, Waco's authorities attempted to respond to the NAACP's campaign and institute more protections for African Americans or others threatened with mob violence and lynching.
-On May 26, 1922, Jesse Thomas was shot, his body dragged down Franklin street by a crowd some 6,000 strong and the corpse then burned in the public square behind city hall.
+On May 26, 1922, Jesse Thomas was shot, his body was dragged down Franklin street by a crowd some 6,000 strong, and the corpse was then burned in the public square behind city hall.
 In 1923, Waco's sheriff Leslie Stegall protected Roy Mitchell, an African American coerced into confessing to multiple murders, from mob lynching.
 Mitchell was the last Texan to be publicly executed in Texas, and also the last to be hanged before the introduction of the electric chair.
 In the same year, the Texas Legislature created the Tenth Civil Court of Appeals and placed it in Waco; it is now known as the 10th Court of Appeals.

-In 1937, Grover C. Thomsen and R. H. Roark created a soft-drink called "Sun Tang Red Cream Soda".
-This would become known as the soft drink Big Red.
+In 1937, Grover C. Thomsen and R. H. Roark created a soft drink called Sun Tang Red Cream Soda.
+This became known as the soft drink Big Red.

 On May 5, 1942, Waco Army Air Field opened as a basic pilot training school, and on June 10, 1949, the name was changed to Connally Air Force Base in memory of Col. James T. Connally, a local pilot killed in Japan in 1945.
 The name changed again in 1951 to the James Connally Air Force Base.
 The base closed in May 1966 and is now the location of Texas State Technical College, formerly Texas State Technical Institute, since 1965.
-The airfield is still in operation, now known as TSTC Waco Airport, and was used by Air Force One when former US president George W. Bush visited his Prairie Chapel Ranch, also known as the Western White House, in Crawford, Texas.
+The airfield is still in operation, now known as TSTC Waco Airport, and was used by Air Force One when former US president George W. Bush visited his Prairie Chapel Ranch, also known as the Western White House, in Crawford.